-The impact of the VA is lower on Own Funds than on technical provisions due to a £2,626 increase in the reinsurance asset and a £5,403 impact of deferred tax applied to the VA adjustment on Own Funds.
+The impact of the VA is lower on Own Funds than on technical provisions due to a £4,040k reduction in the reinsurance asset and a £4,839k increase in deferred tax.

 D.2.6 Transitional: Interest rate

 The transitional risk-free interest rate term structure has not been applied by UL to calculate its financial position.